Furfication (FUR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Furfication Historical Price

-According to the latest data gathered on Furfication live price page, the current price of Furfication is 0.00007157USD.
-The circulating supply of Furfication(FUR) is 999.53M FUR , giving it a market capitalization of $71.55K.
+According to the latest data gathered on Furfication live price page, the current price of Furfication is 0USD.
+The circulating supply of Furfication(FUR) is 999.53M FUR , giving it a market capitalization of $70.29K.

 The Furfication Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FUR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.